PROFESSIONAL

-Persons who hold themselves out to be professionals, such as solicitors, accountants, financial advisors/planners, doctors, engineers, have a duty under the law to exercise proper care and skill when providing services to their clients.
+Persons who hold themselves out to be professionals such as doctors have a duty under the law to exercise proper care and skill when providing services to their clients.

 If a professional person fails to exercise a reasonable degree of care and skill, and as a result you suffer "loss" (whether financial loss or physical injury), you may be able to make a legal claim against them so as to recoup your losses.